-IRMA application processes (e.g., for membership, use of Mine Measure, independent auditing) require applicants to sign a statement that the applicant understands the rules, principles and other guidelines of engagement in IRMA (e.g. in using the self-assessment tool, membership, independent auditing, making claims of sourcing from IRMA-achieving mines, etc.) and the applicant declares that it is not involved, directly or indirectly, in unacceptable activities that could pose a threat to IRMA's reputation and resources, and that it agrees to avoid being involved in unacceptable activities as long as its relationship with IRMA exists.
-(See Self Declaration forms in Appendix 1 and Appendix 2).
+In IRMA application processes (e.g., for membership, use of Mine Measure, independent auditing), the applicant acknowledges their agreement and understanding of the rules, principles, and other guidelines of engagement in IRMA (e.g. in membership, using the self-assessment tool, engaging in an independent audit, and making claims of sourcing from IRMA-achieving mines), including the Policy on Association and the Communications and Claims Policy.
+The applicant understands that IRMA retains the right to refuse to associate with an entity, or to disassociate with an entity with whom it has an existing association, if that entity is directly or indirectly involved in unacceptable activities, as defined in this Policy.

-In addition to requiring applicants to sign the Self Declaration form, the IRMA Secretariat will, where it identifies a risk that an applicant may be in violation of the Policy on Association, inform the Risk Management Committee.
+In addition to requiring applicants to acknowledge and accept the terms of this Policy on Association, the IRMA Secretariat will, where it identifies a risk that an applicant may be in violation of the Policy on Association, inform the Risk Management Committee.
 The Risk Management Committee, if it determines that the Secretariat has identified a credible risk that the applicant has acted in a manner that could reasonably be concluded to violate IRMA's Policy on Association, initiate an investigation in accordance with the Responsive Procedures set out in 1.2.